 An example is shown in Figure 6.
 The marine light is a sector light with three sectors.
 The coloured area shows the positions the sector light is used by the mariners.
 Next to the marine light there is a high intensity aeronautical light.

 To ensure that the marine signal light will compete with the aeronautical light, the illuminance of the marine light should be at least the same as for the aeronautical light.
-The calculation should be done with Allard’s law with the minimum visibility chosen in chapter 5.3. and some relevant positions.
+The calculation should be done with Allard’s law with the local conditions visibility chosen in chapter 5.3. and some relevant positions.

 Figure 6 Intensity check for a rival aeronautical light